calibrain/calibre-web-automated-book-downloader/readme.md

 #### Important

-This feature follows the same configuration of the build-in Cloudflare bypasser, so should turn on `USE_CF_BYPASS` configuration to enable it
+This feature follows the same configuration of the built-in Cloudflare bypasser, so you should turn on the `USE_CF_BYPASS` configuration to enable it.

 #### To use the External Cloudflare resolver variant: